Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

 Internally, the MiOS Binding uses the openHAB _Transformation Service_.
 The MiOS Binding supplies a number of pre-configured MAP Transformation for the common use-cases.

-🚨🔧 From a configuration standpoint, these transformations must be copied from the source-code repository:
+🚨🔧 These transformations must be copied from the source-code repository:

     features/openhab-addons-external/src/main/resources/transform/mios*.map